-The 2027 Series 1 Bonds maturing on or after May 1, may be redeemed on May 1, , or any date thereafter, in whole or in part in multiples of \$5,000, at a redemption price equal to par (100% of the principal amount to be redeemed), plus accrued interest to the redemption date.
+The Bonds maturing on or after May 1, 2036 may be redeemed on November 1, 2035 or on any date thereafter, in whole or in part in multiples of \$5,000, at a redemption price equal to 100% of the principal amount to be redeemed, plus accrued interest to the redemption date.
+The Commission may decide whether to redeem the Bonds, and the Capital Finance Director of the State may direct the amounts and maturities of any Bonds to be redeemed.

-Bonds that are subject to optional redemption may instead be purchased by the State at a purchase price equal to par (100% of the principal amount to be purchased) plus accrued interest to the purchase date.
+Bonds that are subject to optional redemption may instead be purchased by the State at a purchase price equal to 100% of the principal amount to be purchased, plus accrued interest to the purchase date.
 Bonds so purchased may be remarketed by the State.

-Any such redemption or purchase is conditioned on the receipt by the Secretary of Administration (Paying Agent) of sufficient funds to pay the redemption or purchase price.
+Any such redemption or purchase is conditioned on the receipt by the Paying Agent (as defined below) of sufficient funds to pay the redemption or purchase price.